amirkalantar96/cookie-alert/README.md

+# Cookie-Alert
-this is a simple project for beginners. this codes is very simple. i hope you enjoy.
+This is a simple project for beginners.

+##
+- This codes is very simple.
+- i hope you enjoy :slightly_smiling_face:

+## The technologies:
+- HTML5
+- CSS3